bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 12:05 AM CT, April 24</p>
+<p class="updated_time"> Latest data: 12:43 AM CT, April 24</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 71°, which is 10° *colder* than yesterday.
-Tomorrow is expected to be 2° *colder* than today.
+Today's high is 70°, which is 11° *colder* than yesterday.
+Tomorrow is expected to be 1° *colder* than today.

 Currently:

-- 69°
+- 68°
-- Partly Cloudy
+- Mostly Clear
-- 67% humidity
+- 69% humidity
 - 11 mph wind
-- 39% cloud cover
+- 20% cloud cover
 - 55 AQI 🟨
-- 0.15 inches of rain expected in the next 48 hours
+- 0.09 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>